verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/analysisadvice/InstallFailure.md

 ---
-title: Install Failure
+title: Install, Uninstall, or Uprade Failure
-linkTitle: Install Failure
+linkTitle: Install, Uninstall, or Uprade Failure
-description: Analysis detected an installation failure
+description: Analysis detected a failure during an install, uninstall, or upgrade
 weight: 5
 draft: false
 ---

 ### Summary
-Analysis detected that the Verrazzano installation has failed, however, it did not isolate the exact reason for the failure.
+Analysis detected that the Verrazzano installation, uninstallation, or upgrade has failed; however, it did not isolate the exact reason for the failure.

 ### Steps

-Review the analysis data, which can help identify the issue.
+1. Review the analysis data, which can help identify the issue.
+2. Upon failure, a bug-report archive file will be generated automatically and the filepath will be printed to the console.

 ### Related information
 * [Installation Guide]({{< relref "/docs/setup/install/installation.md" >}})